A list of controls that can be used on a installer dialog.

 Radio Button

 Radio ButtonDisplays a basic radio button.
-A group of radio buttons enable the user to select a string or integer value for a property from a predetermined list of values.
+A group of radio buttons enables the user to select a string or integer value for a property from a predetermined list of values.

 NoteThis control cannot be placed outside a Radio Button Group